VolkanSah/MiniGreX/includes/README.md

-# includes folder
-only for core files and upload.php
+includes folder, only for core files and upload.php

 # Ready ?
 - loop?
 99,0 % ready